 In summary, if you want a fish based dry food then Wellness CORE offer the best that we’ve reviewed.
 Tasty, extremely healthy, relatively cheap and ticks all of the boxes.
 It’s simply great.

-- Fresh salmon number-1 ingredient, protein level of 32-37 Percent in final kibble
+- Dog food with high meat content: Fresh salmon number-1 ingredient, protein level of 32-37% in final dog kibble

-- Naturally hypo-allergenic: no wheat, wheat-gluten, eggs, artificial colours, flavours or preservatives
+- Naturally hypo-allergenic dry food: no wheat, wheat-gluten, eggs, artificial colours, flavours or preservatives

-- Skin and coat health: supported by omega-3 fatty acids from full-fat linseed and salmon oil
+- Skin and coat health: Supported by Omega-3 fatty acids from salmon and salmon oil

 10. Pooch & Mutt Dry Dog Food – Health and Digestion Complete